 Perform a “Rainbow” stroke by stroking from just inside the iliac crest on the right hip, up to the base of the ribs on the right, then stroking across to the same spot on the left side and down to the inside of the iliac crest on the left.
 Repeat 3 times.

 Finish by repeating step 1.

-For a children who experience anxiety, stress or trouble sleeping a simple technique that may help relax the nervous system would be to perform gentle strokes distally.
-These may be from the base of the occipital ridge to the top of the sacrum, from the transverse processes to the finger tips (can also go from the inside of the arm below the axillary to the fingertips across the palm), from the just above the knee to the toes both posteriorly and anteriorly.
+For children who experience anxiety, stress, or trouble sleeping, a simple technique that may help relax the nervous system would be to perform gentle strokes distally.
+These may be from the base of the occipital ridge to the top of the sacrum, from the transverse processes to the fingertips (can also go from the inside of the arm below the axillary to the fingertips across the palm), from the just above the knee to the toes both posteriorly and anteriorly.
 Strokes are gentle to firm.
 You don’t want it to be tickly.
-The stroke is firm, but not deep.
+The stroke is firm but not deep.

 It is not unusual for parents to seek out therapists trained in Pediatric Massage for their children who are experiencing the discomfort of some sort.
 That said, Tina believes that the number of therapists certified in Pediatric Massage is less than what is needed to serve the population.
 Pediatric Massage Certification can open many doors for therapists, including opportunities to provide humanitarian aid in areas experiencing the consequences of natural disasters, working at resorts, and in a variety of healthcare settings.
 Specialization and continuing education, whether Pediatric Massage or another modality, can expand a therapist's target population and skill set.
 It is through this expansion that we can become more educated and able to serve our clients to the best of our abilities.